 The constitution of the mind

-The spirit of a person is classified into three properties or qualities specific to the spirit, the Triguna: Satva, essence; Rajas, energy; Tamas, matter.
+A person's spirit is classified into three properties or qualities specific to the spirit, the Triguna: Satva, essence; Rajas, energy; Tamas, matter.
 Satvic is the highest and purest state of mind, which is very rare!
 But Ayurveda aims to guide us towards this state.
 This is why we are encouraged to practise meditation and yoga during the treatment.
-Ayurveda considers the body, mind and karma, not just internal or external factors, as the cause of illness.
-Our practices require an equal relationship between ourselves and the people we work with," explains our doctor.
-We listen to what they have to say, and we believe that we don't know what's best for the person!
+Ayurveda considers the body, mind and karma, and not just internal or external factors, as the cause of illness.
+Our practices require an equal relationship between ourselves and the people we treat," explains our doctor.
+We listen to what they have to say, and we don't think we know what they need to know!

 Detox therapy

 I am then entrusted to the expert hands of two therapists who will carry out my treatments throughout my stay.
-Right up until the day of purgation, the ritual is always the same: after the daily medical check-up, I am given a glass of hot ghee to drink, clarified butter that some curists find difficult to swallow, but which in fact tastes a little nutty.
-The toxins accumulated in your body upset the balance of your doshas," my therapist explains.
-Oleation with ghee removes impurities and liquefies them, making them easier to evacuate.
+Up until the day of purgation, the ritual is always the same: after the daily medical check-up, I am given a glass of hot ghee to drink, clarified butter that some curists find difficult to swallow, but which in fact has a slightly nutty taste.
+The toxins accumulated in your body disturb the balance of your doshas," my therapist explains.
+Oleation with ghee removes impurities and liquefies them to facilitate their evacuation".

-Although the massages require you to be completely naked, they are carried out by therapists who respect the modesty of those taking the waters.
+Although massages require complete nudity, they are carried out by therapists who respect the modesty of those taking the waters.

 Somatheeram buffet.
 The dishes depend on our nature and the reasons why we are taking a course of treatment.